 I love to serve this summer berry galette with a big dollop of vanilla ice cream and sometimes, a few sprigs of mint.
 Something about the freshness just elevates the galette to a whole new level.

-This is a perfect summer dessert because you can make this easy galette hours ahead of when you need it.
-If so, transfer to a cooling rack 5 to 10 minutes after it’s done baking.
-Then, set the oven to warm while you’re about to start dinner or BBQ.
-Pop the galette in to warm up, then serve with a dollop of ice cream when you’re ready for dessert.
+This is a perfect summer dessert because you can make this easy galette hours ahead of when you need it (or you can make these delicious kitchen sink cookies).
+If so, transfer to a cooling rack 5 to 10 minutes after it's done baking.
+Then, set the oven to warm while you're about to start dinner or BBQ.
+Pop the galette in to warm up, then serve with a dollop of ice cream when you're ready for dessert.

 I try to eat this galette the day it's made because it's freshest then.
 Plus, it's super simple to make so I suggest making it fresh when you want to eat it.
 You could loosely cover it with a lid and leave it in a cool place (not the fridge) at room temperature for a day or two more (but the bottom of the pie crust might end up getting soggy).